Shipping: Let's Get Started

 Choose a simple and memorable name for each profile, for example ‘Print Shipping Rates’ or ‘Painting Shipping Rates’ (or even 'Small', 'Medium' and 'Large').
 You will then be able to select which profile to apply to each individual artwork.

 Duties and Taxes - Requirement for Inter-Continental Shipping

-As such, we ask our artists to, where possible, ship their pieces Delivery Duty Paid, and allocate additional funds for this in their Shipping Prices.
+We encourage our artists to, where possible, ship their pieces Delivery Duty Paid, and allocate additional funds for this in their Shipping Prices.

 Filling in the paperwork necessary for international shipments may seem daunting at first, but stick to the following best practice guidelines when dispatching your artwork.
 If you are unsure of how to fulfil any of these requirements, get in touch with your preferred courier to clarify.